Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Mississippi and perform a wedding ceremony in Mississippi.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Mississippi and how perform a wedding ceremony in Mississippi.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Mississippi and become a minister to perform weddings and marriage ceremonies in Mississippi
+How to get Ordained in Mississippi and become a minister to perform weddings and marriage ceremonies in Mississippi

-Our Ordinations for Mississippi are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Mississippi.
+Ordinations for Mississippi are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Mississippi.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Mississippi!